metal3-io/metal3-docs/design/metadata-handling.md

 Here are the different steps :

 - Add the metadata field in BareMetalHost (On-going)
-- Add the metal3DataTemplate object
+- Add the Template object
 - Add the CAPM3 logic for the dataTemplate reconciler
 - Modify the Metal3Machine reconciler to make use of the metadata and network data and set it on the BareMetalHost.